Local Infrastructure Fund

 Government guidance on the neighbourhood CIL requires that we engage with the local communities where development has taken place.
 This tells us how to spend that specific pot of money and ensure it matches the priorities expressed by our local communities.

-The last consultation took place between 9 November until 18 December 2020.
-To provide feedback on what local people told us during the consultation, a consultation statement is now available with a supporting appendix.
+The last consultation took place between 8 November until 12 December 2021 to provide feedback on what local people told us during the consultation.
+A consultation statement is now available with a supporting appendix.

 The statement provides a brief overview of the local infrastructure project themes local people suggested during the consultation for further consideration by the council.
-The accompanying appendix lists all the verbatim responses which represents the 550+ projects suggestions.
+The accompanying appendix lists all the verbatim responses which represents the 680+ projects nominations.

 For further information about LIF, what projects were previously allocated LIF money and future consultation updates please visit our dedicated consultation platform Lets Talk Tower Hamlets.